nypl-spacetime/surveyor/app/containers/AboutPage/about.md

 After we analyze the initial wave of submissions, we will build out quality control mechanisms and a map interface for discovering the geotagged collections.

 NYPL Surveyor is project in the [NYC Space/Time Directory](http://spacetime.nypl.org/), a major civic initiative aimed at turning historical maps and other geographic sources into a digital time-travel service for New York City.
-Sign up for our mailing list to receive updates about the Space/Time Directory at **[INSERT LINK HERE WHEN AVAILABLE]**
+Sign up for our mailing list to receive updates about the NYC Space/Time Directory at **[INSERT LINK HERE WHEN AVAILABLE]**

 ## Rules & Guidance